 Professional Disability Insurance

-Paul Revere Life Ins.
-Co. v.
-Jafari, United States District Court for the District of Maryland (2003).
-Represented a surgeon in a lawsuit filed by his disability insurance company.
-The insurer alleged that the surgeon intentionally shot off his finger with a shotgun to defraud the insurer into paying the surgeon monthly disability insurance benefits.
-The insurer sought the return of the disability benefits that had been paid to the client; the client sought a determination that the injury was accidental and, therefore, the insurer was obligated to pay monthly benefits for the term of the applicable disability policies.
-Given the amount of the monthly benefits and the number of years remaining on the policies, the client's claim had a value of several million dollars.
+Successfully represented a physician in a federal lawsuit filed by his disability insurance company.
+The insurer alleged that the physician's injury was not accidental and, therefore, the insurer was defrauded into paying monthly disability insurance benefits.
+The insurer sought the return of the disability benefits that had been paid and the physician sought a determination that the injury was accidental.
+Given the amount of the monthly benefits and the number of years remaining on the policies, the physician's claim was substantial.
 After a multi-day jury trial, the jury returned a verdict in favor of the physician.
-At the conclusion of the matter, the insurance company paid a substantial amount for the surgeon's attorneys' fees.
+At the conclusion of the matter, the insurance company paid a substantial amount for the physician's attorneys' fees.

-Scapa Dryer Fabrics, Inc. v.
-Carl Saville, Court of Special Appeals of Maryland.
-Served as appellate counsel for a defendant in an asbestos-related injury claim.
-The plaintiff obtained a $3 million jury award against the client in the Circuit Court for Baltimore City.
-The Court of Special Appeals reversed the jury's verdict and remanded the case for a new trial, finding that the circuit court erred in denying a continuance of the trial to permit the client to pursue third-party discovery and erred by improperly consolidating the case for trial with several other defendants.
+Successfully represented the manufacturer of an asbestos-containing product in an appeal in the Court of Special Appeals of Maryland.
+The plaintiff obtained a multi-million jury award against the client at the circuit court level.
+The Court of Special Appeals reversed the jury's verdict and remanded the case for a new trial, finding that the circuit court erred in connection with several pretrial procedural rulings that prejudiced the defendant's ability to defend the claim.

 Successfully represented a general contractor (appellee) on an appeal by a subcontractor (appellant) from a money judgment against the subcontractor for abandoning a fast-track public construction project.
 Court of Special Appeals rejected all of appellant's appeal points, and affirmed the jury's award in its entirety.